I have been licensed since 1979, originally as N7ATM and subsequently held the callsigns: W7NX and KH6NX.

 When I arrived on island, several of the local hams, in particular WH6R, pushed me toward trying vertical antennas at the seashore.
 Verticals at the shoreline work very well, even QRP.
-The antenna in the background is a 15M half-wave vertical dipole, end fed, supported on a DK9SQ fiberglass mast (available from www.kangaus.com) and attached with painter's tape (foreground).
-This antenna is about 6dBi and has a very low angle or radiation (see pattern above).
+The antenna in the background (below) is a 15M half-wave vertical dipole, end fed, supported on a DK9SQ fiberglass mast (available from www.kangaus.com) and attached with painter's tape (foreground).
+This antenna is about 6dBi and has a very low angle or radiation (see pattern below).
 This is important from Hawaii since we are 2500 miles from anywhere.
-Actually, it is important from anywhere if you want to work DX.
+Actually, it is important from anywhere, if you want to work DX.

 Sunrise on Kailua Beach

 73, and Aloha from Hawai'i - See you on the bands!

 You must be logged in to file a report on this page